gaurav22m/gaurav22m/README.md

 - 👋 Hi, I’m @gaurav22m
-- 👀 I’m interested in ...
-Artificial Intelligence and Cyber Security
+- 👀 I’m interested in Artificial Intelligence and Cyber Security and Football.
-- 🌱 I’m currently learning ...
-AI & ML
+- 🌱 I’m currently learning AI & ML
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 gaurav22m/gaurav22m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.